Norwoyd History, Family Crest & Coats of Arms

 The surname Norwoyd was first found in Oxfordshire where the name was derived from the words "north" + "wood."
 Some of the family were found in the parish of Sittingbourne in Kent where: "It is an incident worthy of notice in the ancient history of this town, that Henry V. was entertained at the Red Lion here, by John Northwood, a gentleman resident in the vicinity, at the expense of nine shillings and ninepence."

-Important Dates for the Norwoyd family
+Early History of the Norwoyd family

 This web page shows only a small excerpt of our Norwoyd research.
 Another 81 words (6 lines of text) covering the years 1590 and 1675 are included under the topic Early Norwoyd History in all our PDF Extended History products and printed products wherever possible.

 Norwoyd Spelling Variations